PostHog/posthog.com/contents/handbook/company/offsites.md

 **2 Weeks Out**
 - [ ] Review and finalize session plans/presentations
   - We recommend having the offsite lead connect with session leads to review their plans and offer feedback before finalizing them - you want to make the most out of your sync time together
 - [ ] Block your calendar and recommend team members do the same, to avoid interviews and other meetings being booked during key sessions or at times incompatible with the new timezone.
-The offsite calendar event needs to be marked as "busy" to prevent others from booking over it.
+The offsite calendar event needs to be marked as "busy" to prevent others from booking over it, which means changing the default for all-day events.

 **1 Week Out**
 - [ ] Final plan review